tiliado/nuvolaplayer/doc/pages/apps/tutorial.md

 :   Identifier of the service.
 It can contain only letters `a-z`, digits `0-9` and underscore `_` to
     separate words, e.g. `google_play_music` for Google Play Music, `8tracks` for 8tracks.com.
-    (Nuvola Player 2 required the id must be same as the directory name of the service integration, but Nuvola Player 3 doesn't have this limitation.)

 `name`